 - EPS or Earning Per Share should be growing YoY.
 We are using the annual time frame because we are not going to sell our securities within a year to two unless some serious negative changes are seen in the company.

 - Debt to Cashflow and Debt to Equity should be reasonable.
-So the company can pay off their debt with their daily cash flow and the chance of asset loss due to unforeseen circumstance is low.
-A company managed by sane professionals will never put on debt which the company’s assets cannot cover.
-Always remember, if the company you are invested in is taking debt that means at some degree you are also taking on that debt.
+So the company can pay off their debt with their daily cash flow and the chance of asset loss due to unforeseen circumstances is low.
+A company managed by sane professionals will never put on debt that the company’s assets cannot cover.
+Always remember, if the company you are invested in is taking debt that means, to some degree you are also taking on that debt.

-Cashflow of a company is like blood on our vein.
+The cash flow of a company is like blood in our veins.
 It carries the important nutrients needed for the company to function properly daily.

-- Borrowings should be low compared to the total value of Share Capital and Reserves in the balance sheet.
-High Reserves means the company can sustain itself for longer if the important cashflow vein gets cuts off due to some reason.
+- Borrowings should be low compared to the total value of Share Capital and Reserves on the balance sheet.
+High Reserves mean the company can sustain itself for longer if the important cash flow veins get cut off due to some reason.
 But YoY increment of Share Capital also means the company is diluting the shares, which is not a good thing.
 It is a tricky balance one has to maintain while going through the balance sheet.
 And we think you already know why high borrowing is bad.

 - Lastly, the company should have a healthy dividend history.
 Numbers on the paper can be made to look fancy using creative accounting, but it is hard to fake using real currency.
 Again be careful while hunting dividends.
 If a company is taking debt to pay its shareholders – BIG RED FLAG! 🚩